Overview

 SecFetchUser

 TheSec-Fetch-User header indicates whether the request was initiated by user interaction.
-The only value is ?1 (user-activated).
+The only value is ?1 (user interaction).

 Basic usage